mattclarkdotnet/aes17_filter_25/README.md

-# VERSION 2 WIP
+# VERSION 2

-Doing:
+Differences to V1:

 * Space inductors out more to address excess HD3 found by @sarieri on ASR
 * Change attenuator network to be independent (nearly) of the input impedance of the ADC.
 This adds some switching complexity, but allows use of 1W parts continuously at 140Vrms